Mount Lebanon Mutasarrifate: Mount Lebanon as an emirate

-Prince Bashir Shihab II had been ruling his regions with an iron fist since 1788, and he consolidated his authority over the country by eliminating his rivals from the feudal lords.
-His political cunning always managed to absorb the resentment, and the Druze and Christians alike continued to willingly submit to him.
-At the end of the reign of Bashir II, the Egyptian army entered modern-day Lebanon after May 1832, expelling the Ottomans from it, and Bashir had allied with the governor of Egypt, Muhammad Ali Pasha before the Egyptian occupation, and his supporters enthusiastically assisted the Egyptian army and fought under its banner and fought the battles that he fought, subsequently, Ibrahim Pasha rewarded Bashir for the assistance provided to him by his supporters.
+Prince Bashir Shihab II had been ruling as the Emir of Lebanon since 1788, and he consolidated his authority over the country by eliminating his rivals from the feudal lords.
+His political cunning always managed to absorb public resentment, and the Druze and Christians alike continued to willingly submit to him.
+At the end of the reign of Bashir II, the Egyptian army entered modern-day Lebanon after May 1832, expelling the Ottomans from it; Bashir had allied with the governor of Egypt, Muhammad Ali Pasha, before the Egyptian occupation, and his supporters enthusiastically assisted the Egyptian army and fought under its banner and fought the battles that he fought.
+Subsequently, Ibrahim Pasha, the commander of the Egyptian army, rewarded Bashir for the assistance provided to him by his supporters.

-He restored to him his previous position and left him free to dispose of his emirate, subsequently, Bashir continued to pursue his opponents from the feudal lords and eliminated their influence, confiscated their property and displaced them, and established on their fiefs some of his supporters and relatives, Ibrahim Pasha improved the situation of Christians and brought them closer to him and helped them in his work and included them in his entourage.
-He also confiscated the feudal lords’ weapons and contributed to reducing their power, and since most of the feudal lords were from the Druze, and they were originally fewer in number than Christians, they hated and resented the Egyptian rule, since they believed it distinguished them from the Christians.
-He reduced their influence and confiscated the weapons they needed to defend themselves, for these reasons, tensions rose up between the Druze and the Christians.
+Pasha restored to him his previous position and left him free to dispose of his emirate.
+Bashir subsequently moved against remaining feudal opponents, confiscating their properties and territories while installing his supporters and relatives in their place.
+Ibrahim Pasha, however, began implementing policies that elevated the status of Christians within the administration.
+Christians were appointed to administrative positions and integrated into the Egyptian governmental structure.
+Concurrently, Pasha ordered the confiscation of weapons from feudal lords, diminishing their military capacity.
+As the majority of these feudal lords were Druze, and the Druze constituted a smaller population compared to Christians, they perceived the Egyptian policies as discriminatory.
+The combination of reduced political influence and disarmament created resentment among the Druze population.

 The Egyptians remained in Lebanon and the rest of the Levant for 9 years, and eventually the Egyptian army was defeated by an international alliance consisting of Britain, Austria, Russia and the Ottoman Empire, after the withdrawal of the Egyptian army, Emir Bashir II was exiled to Malta and then to Constantinople when he died in 1850, thus, those who had emigrated from the Druze leaders and their fiefs, fleeing from the oppression of the previous Emir and the Egyptians, returned to Lebanon.